taoliujun/action-unique-comment/README.md

 **taoliujun/action-unique-comment**

-> Use the syntax "uses: taoliujun/action-unique-comment@1" instead of "uses: taoliujun/action-unique-comment@v1".
-Because "@v1" indicates a tag, it will not be automatically upgraded. "@1" indicates branch 1, which will be automatically upgraded.
+> `taoliujun/action-unique-comment@v1` means use the branch "v1", which will be updated automatically.

+> `taoliujun/action-unique-comment@v1.0.0` means use the tag "v1.0.0", which use fixed code will not automatically fix bugs.

 ## Usage